frdr-dfdr/frdr_docs/docs/en/about.md

 ## Geodisy Project

-FRDR’s Geodisy map search is an open source discovery tool that allows users to find open data from Canadian researchers by using an interactive map.
-Research data can be hard to find, and even harder when looking for data about a specific area or place.
-Geodisy changes that, giving users a window into the world of research data with straightforward map-based tools.
-The map search includes datasets from [repositories indexed by FRDR](https://www.frdr-dfdr.ca/discover/html/repository-list.html?lang=en) with bounding box metadata, location metadata, and/or geospatial files.
-FRDR’s Geodisy will continue to expand upon its collection to include more datasets from FRDR’s source list of institutional repositories
+FRDR’s [map search](https://geo.frdr-dfdr.ca/en) is an open source discovery tool powered by [Geodisy](https://github.com/ubc-library/geodisy) that allows users to find data using an interactive map.
+The map search only includes datasets from [repositories indexed by FRDR](https://www.frdr-dfdr.ca/discover/html/repository-list.html?lang=en) that contain geospatial information.
+Data is discoverable based on its location, which is determined from bounding box metadata, place name metadata, or geospatial files.
+When available, individual geospatial files are previewed on record pages as visual overlays.
+Geospatial files can be downloaded directly and ISO 19139 metadata is made available for all records.